 Semi-detached or attached dwelling: A maximum volume allowance of 40m3 additional roof space.

 Limitations under permitted development:

-NB: Each council has varying local plans in place, so it is worth checking with individual councils planning department to find out more or call us on 01252 714 985 for a free consultation.
+NB: Each council has varying local plans in place, so it is worth checking with individual councils planning departments.

 We would be happy to help!